ycrc/ycrc.github.io/docs/clusters-at-yale/access/accounts.md

 A research group may request an allocation on one of [Yale's HPC clusters](/clusters).
 Each group is granted access to the common compute resources and a [limited cluster storage allocation](/data).

+## External Collaborators

+The YCRC can provide access to the clusters and Yale’s network for collaborators at other institutions through Yale’s “Sponsored NetID” service.
+To request access for a new collaborator or extend access for a departing student or post doc, have your business office fill out the [Sponsored NetID Request Form](https://yale.service-now.com/it?id=service_offering&sys_id=6b4a8551db967e402de17ecfbf96193f) and [VPN Access Request Form](https://yale.service-now.com/it?id=service_offering&sys_id=c4684dcd6fbb31007ee2abcf9f3ee4f2).
+After receiving the sponsored NetID, you may submit the [HPC Account Request Form](https://research.computing.yale.edu/node/3822).

 ### Request an Account

 You may request an account on a cluster using the [account request form](https://research.computing.yale.edu/account-request).
 User accounts are personal to individual users and may not be shared.
 Under no circumstances may any user make use of another user’s account.